mydea/PikadayResponsive/README.md

 You can also use pikaday-package.js, which includes Moment.js and Pikaday.
 It does not, however, contain jQuery and Modernizr - you have to add them manually.

 ##Usage
+You can install PikadayResponsive via Bower:

+    bower install pikaday-responsive --save

 You will need to include the following scripts at the bottom of your site:

     <script src="bower_components/jquery/dist/jquery.min.js"></script>